kubevirt/community/design-proposals/vm-pool.md

 ## Motivation

-The ability to manage groups (or fleets) of similar VMs using a higher level abstraction is a staple among commonly utilized Iaas operational patterns.
+The ability to manage a group (or pool) of similar VMs using a higher level abstraction is a staple among commonly utilized Iaas operational patterns.
 By bringing stateful VM group management to KubeVirt, we open the door for operation teams to utilize their existing patterns for managing KubeVirt VMs.
 This feature further aligns KubeVirt as an Iaas offering comparable to the public clouds which makes KubeVirt a more attractive option for Iaas management on baremetal hardware.

 ## Goals